-Through the INSTRUMENT PANEL option (infotainment button => View > Instrument panel) you can choose between the different display options of the information that appears in the Digital Cockpit.
+The INSTRUMENT CLUSTER option (infotainment key ≅ > View > Instrument cluster) can be used to choose between the different display options for information to be shown in the Digital Cockpit.

 Classic View

 The revolutions per minute and speedometer needles appear along the entire length >>> Fig. 55.